chainguard-dev/apko/docs/apko_file.md

  - `type`: The type of file operation to perform.
 This can be:
    - `directory`: create an empty directory at the path
    - `empty-file`: create an empty file at the path
+   - `overlay-file`: add file at the path, copied from specified in host `source`
    - `hardlink`: create a hardlink (`ln`) at the path, linking to the value specified in `source`
    - `symlink`: create a symbolic link (`ln -s`) at the path, linking to the value specified in `source`